mrbarbasa/js-zombies/README.md

 -----------------------------
 *Zombie attacks a player.*

-Calculate the zombie's attack damage by passing this instance to the calculateAttackDamage function, which you will define later.
+Calculate the zombie's attack damage by passing this instance to the `calculateAttackDamage` function, which you will define later.
 Print any zombie attack message you'd like; just include the player's name.
-The player then takes all this damage.
-Use a method you already defined.
+The player then takes all this damage (use a method you already defined).
 You should be able to invoke this function on a Zombie instance.

 **Parameters**